GWartelle/ChatApp/README.md

 This project was built following this [tutorial](https://www.youtube.com/watch?v=HwCqsOis894).

-ChatApp is a realtime messaging web app, built using the MERN Stack (MongoDB, Express.js, React, Node.js).
+ChatApp is a realtime messaging web app, built using the MERN Stack ([MongoDB](https://www.mongodb.com/), [Express.js](https://expressjs.com/), [React](https://react.dev/), [Node.js](https://nodejs.org/en)).

 On the backend, we have some basic CRUD operations: creating and deleting a user account, logging in and out, creating and reading messages, and reading users.
-Passwords are encrypted using Bcryptjs, the authentication and authorization is delt with using JSON Web Token, and the real-time messaging with Socket.io.
+The connection to the database is set up using [Mongoose](https://mongoosejs.com/), passwords are encrypted using [Bcrypt](https://github.com/kelektiv/node.bcrypt.js#readme), the authentication and authorization is delt with using [JSON Web Token](https://jwt.io/), and the real-time messaging using [Socket.io](https://socket.io/).

-On the frontend, we use React Router for navigation as this is a SPA, we use Zustand for global state management, React Hot Toast for user notifications, and React Context combined with Socket.io for online status.
-The styling is done with TailwindCSS and Daisy UI.
+On the frontend, we use [React Router](https://reactrouter.com/en/main) for navigation as this is a SPA, we use [Zustand](https://zustand-demo.pmnd.rs/) for global state management, and [React Hot Toast](https://react-hot-toast.com/) for user notifications.
+The styling is done with [TailwindCSS](https://tailwindcss.com/) and [Daisy UI](https://daisyui.com/).

-This project has been deployed on Render, using a free tier account, so the app has some spin up time before loading.
+This project is hosted on [Render](https://render.com/) and utilizes their power-efficient servers, which spin down after periods of inactivity.
+As a result, you may experience a slightly longer loading time as the server spins back up for use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>